aviiciii/aviiciii/README.md

 - 👋 Hi, I’m @aviiciii
-- 👀 I’m interested in ...learning coding
+- 👀 I’m interested in ...Fullstack web development
 - 🌱 I’m currently learning ...Python and Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Django projects
 - 📫 How to reach me ...DM me!